Leave the car for the day and catch public transit where you can in Banff National Park.

 Parking in Lake Louise

-See Parks Canada’s map of parking lots in the Lake Louise area.
-In an effort to support social distancing measures, parking at Lake Louise and Moraine Lake is reduced.
-Parks Canada shuttle busses to Lake Louise and Moraine Lake are not operating for summer 2020.
+See the Parks Canada website for information on parking in the Lake Louise area and alternative transit options.
 Ensure you plan ahead with plenty of options to explore and experience Banff National Park for the day, or arrange a longer stay in the area, to give you more flexibility.

 For RVs, roadside parking in Lake Louise is limited.
 Find RV parking in three locations: behind the Husky gas station in the village of Lake Louise, the Lake Louise overflow parking lot (located on Highway 1, 5.5 km east of the exit to Lake Louise), and the Lake Louise Sightseeing Gondola.